AsherC05/First-Person-website/README.md

 FIRST EVER ROOKIE WEBSITE
-All files and demos including languages such as HTML, CSS, JS
+All files including languages such as HTML, CSS, JS